Updated February 21, 2023

 They have many varieties of prata available, such as banana milk, cheese, mushroom, strawberry, among at least a dozen others.
 However, I always prefer the plain one and eat it with curry.
 Be warned that their curry is very bold in flavor and spiciness, so make sure that you can take the heat before ordering.
 Their curry is (spicy) hot enough to literally make you sweat!

-Places to Eat Singapore’s Iconic Cuisines
+Singapore’s Iconic Cuisines

 Hours vary by location